- Academic Affairs

 Check out the group photo of everyone who took Salsa Lessons!

-Hispanic Heritage Month started in 1968 as Hispanic Heritage Week, it was later enacted into law and extended to cover a 30-day period in 1988.
+Hispanic Heritage Month started in 1968 as Hispanic Heritage Week.
+It was enacted into law and extended to cover a 30-day period in 1988.

 Hispanic Heritage Month is a celebration of the contributions, cultures, and histories of those in the United States whose ancestors came from Spain, Mexico, the Caribbean, Central America, and South America.
-It is observed annually from September 15-October 15.
+It is observed annually from Sept.
+15 to Oct.
+15.

 Additionally, Chile and Mexico celebrate their anniversaries of independence in September.